 In the prison where T.W.
 Hollier is kept on a life sentence, conditions for the inmates are harsh, to say the least.
 They are given ill-fitting clothes to wear and shirts with missing buttons.
 Socks are forbidden, and every inmate is given a conspicuous tattoo on their forearm.
 On the plus side, the wallpaper is very agreeable.

-The Chap Autumn 18 is now available in most branches of WH Smith and from thechap.co.uk Our main interview is with actor Timothy Spall, who speaks about his new film Stanley, a Man of Variety, as well as impersonating Terry-Thomas during the interview.
+The Chap Autumn 18 is available from thechap.co.uk Our main interview is with actor Timothy Spall, who speaks about his new film Stanley, a Man of Variety, as well as impersonating Terry-Thomas during the interview.
 Other meetings with remarkable men include Dandy Wellington (above), New York bandleader, impresario and dandy, and Lance Richardson, author of the first biography of Tommy Nutter.
 Our new travel section includes a vintage voyage along the Nile in the company of Pandora Harrison, while author Paul French takes us on a walking tour of 1930s Shanghai.
-New…
+New Chap writer Chris Sullivan, founder of 1980s style…